moengage/cloud_alarms_checker/docs/REVIEWING.md

 Changes in a pull request should address a single concern.
 This promotes quality reviews through focus.
 If a pull request addresses multiple concerns, it should be closed and followed up with multiple pull requests addresses each concern separately.
-If you are unsure about your change, please open an issue and the `MoEngage Cloud Alarms Checker` maintainers will help guide you through the scope of the change.
+If you are unsure about your change, please open an issue and the `Cloud Alarms Checker` maintainers will help guide you through the scope of the change.